Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: 's Design

 \para{Recalibration} A fixed $\tau_{\text{lsm}}$ is brittle under workload drift or changing correctness requirements. \sys therefore performs periodic offline recalibration to adjust the LSM decision boundary while keeping the agent's latency-critical path unaffected.
 This process, detailed in \autoref{alg:lsm_tuning}, begins by creating a high-quality annotated dataset from a sample of recent queries (\autoref{alg:line:start_annot}-\ref{alg:line:end_annot}).
-For each sampled query, a Ground-Truth Evaluator provides the correct result, allowing the system to label the cache's original answer as ``correct'' or ``incorrect''.
+Ground truth is obtained by re-issuing sampled queries to the live tool and comparing tool responses against the cached results.
 The objective is then to find a new threshold, $\tau'_{\text{lsm}}$, that aligns the cache's performance on this dataset with a pre-defined metric, $P_{\text{target}}$.
 This target precision represents the desired quality standard (e.g., 0.99 for 99\% correctness).
-To find the new threshold, the system calculates a precision curve for the current LSM (\autoref{alg:line:predict}-\ref{alg:line:curve}) and identifies the value that satisfies $P_{\text{target}}$ (\autoref{alg:line:find_thresh}), which is then deployed to the live system.
+To find the new threshold, the system calculates a precision curve for the current LSM (\autoref{alg:line:predict}-\ref{alg:line:curve}) and finds the value that satisfies $P_{\text{target}}$ (\autoref{alg:line:find_thresh}), which is then deployed to the live system.
+Recalibration is decoupled from the request-serving path and does not block agent requests.

-Crucially, this recalibration is highly cost-efficient: in our deployment it samples 5 recent queries per minute, adding negligible overhead.
+Crucially, this recalibration is highly cost-efficient: in our deployment, it samples 5 recent queries per minute, adding negligible overhead.
 The annotated set can also fine-tune the LSM to better capture subtle semantic differences over time.

 \normalem

 \ULforem